pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 triggered.
 Usually, builds should only be triggered when a pull request is `opened` or `synchronized` (a new commit is pushed to an existing pull request).

+Only one webhook should be required to trigger all the necessary build jobs.
+The webhook should have the format `<repo-name>-<secret>` so there is clear distinction between which webhooks are for which repository.

 From this page payloads can be re-delivered if required, for example, if the Jenkins servers were down and the payload was not received.